Currabenya, New South Wales: Geography

-The topography is the flat and arid with a Köppen climate classification of Bwh (Desert).
+The topography is flat and arid with a Köppen climate classification of Bwh (Desert).

-The economy in the parish is based on broad acre agriculture, mainly Cattle, and there are no towns in the parish and the nearest settlement is Hungerford, Queensland and Wanaaring, New South Wales, with Tibooburra, New South Wales to the west.
+The economy in the parish is based on broad acre agriculture (mainly Cattle), and there are no towns in the parish.
+The nearest settlements are Hungerford, Queensland; Wanaaring, New South Wales; and Tibooburra, New South Wales to the west.

-The Queensland and New South Wales Border runs along the northern boundary of the parish.
+The Queensland and New South Wales borders run along the northern boundary of the parish.

 History

 The parish is on the traditional land of the Bardadji people, and in the 1890s was included in the Albert Gold Fields.